Shining Light on the Scotogenic Model: Interplay of Colliders and Cosmology: HL-LHC Projections

 By taking the identical signal regions as in the previous analysis and assuming a similar scaling of signal and background for the increased center of mass energies and luminosities we can now redo the cut and count analysis for increased event rates.
 As can be seen in \cref{fig:Ditau_excl} (solid lines), this allows us to significantly enhance the testable parameter space.
 For such high luminosities, scalar masses of up to 420\,GeV and respective HNL masses of 170\,GeV can be tested and there is even a potential discovery region for scalar masses between $200$ and $300$ GeV.
 The sharp drop for large masses is due to a decrease in the pair production cross section.
 The cuts on the kinematic variables, such as transverse momentum $p_T$ and stransverse mass $m_{T2}$, need a sufficiently large mass gap between $\sigma^\pm$ and $m_{N_{2,3}}$ which bounds the accessible parameter space from above and also from the left, because charged scalar should not be too light, as in this regions leptons are too soft.
 We also show in dashed corresponding sensitivity curves for the optimal case.
 As expected, the sensitivities improve in this case, however we have not found such scenario in our numerical procedure (see \cref{tab:BR_Ditau}); the branching ratios for the decay into pair of tau leptons can be at most around $40\%$.
-By taking BBN and $N_\text{eff}$ limits into account it turns out that the discovery region $(\mathcal{S}\geq 5)$ is in tension with these cosmological probes.
-However, a certain portion of parameter space with $\mathcal{S}\gtrsim 2$ around $m_{N_{2,3}}\simeq 150$\,GeV and $m_\pm \simeq$ $300-400$\,GeV is not constrained by cosmological data.
+By taking BBN and $N_\text{eff}$ limits into account it turns out that the discovery region $(\mathcal{S}\geq 5)$ is in tension with these cosmological probes; only parameter space around $m_{N_{2,3}}\simeq 100$ GeV is not excluded for the optimal case while the sensitivity for the realistic case is strongly ruled out.
+However, a certain portion of parameter space with $\mathcal{S}\gtrsim 2$ around $m_{N_{2,3}}\simeq 100-150$\,GeV and $m_\pm \simeq$ $200-400$\,GeV (realistic case) is not constrained by cosmological data.